KDAB/KDDockWidgets/docs/book/src/installation_and_usage.md

 cmake --build . --target install
 ```

+If you don't have Qt in PATH, then you'll also need `-DCMAKE_PREFIX_PATH=/<path_to_qt>/5.15/gcc_x64/` (adjust to your case).
+It's important that this path contains the `lib/cmake/` folder, otherwise you'll get errors about Qt not being found.

 Feel free to use your favorite IDE instead.

 The installation directory defaults to `c:\KDAB\KDDockWidgets-<version>` on Windows